brionmario/jquery-mobile-starter/CONTRIBUTING.md

-# Contributing to Gulp Static Seed
+# Contributing to jQuery Mobile Seed

 As a contributor, here are the guidelines we would like you to follow: